 West Virginia will manage and complete the construction process for the rehabilitation or reconstruction of damaged homes on behalf of eligible applicants.
-The State will contract with a pool of qualified contractors and assign them to repair or reconstruct damaged properties.
+The State will follow State Procurement Guidelines when soliciting contractors for the CDBG DR grant.
 Homeowners will not select their own contractors and will not contract directly with the construction contractors.
 Homeowners are required to enter grant agreements with the State setting forth the terms and conditions of the program.